itsOwlbit/sudoku-project/sudoku-classic-v1/README.md

 **Purpose**: To create a Sudoku classic game with basic functionality and minimal technologies.

+## About Sudoku

+- The puzzle is a 9 x 9 grid with a total of 81 cells.
+- There are 9 rows, 9 columns, and 9 blocks (3 x 3 grids).
+- Rows are counted top to bottom from 1 to 9.
+Columns are counted left to right from 1 to 9.
+Blocks are counted left to right then top down from 1 to 9.
+- When a puzzle is loaded with values, those starting values are called givens.
+The cells that are empty are called guesses.
+- The puzzle is complete when the digits 1 to 9 are placed in all cells where no row, column, or block has duplicate digits.

 ## Conceptual Flow

 1. **Start (Web Page Loads)**